 Anyone else will be required to take the 2008 version of the Civics test.

 What is the 2020 Civics Test Version?

-Under the Trump administration, there were some changes made to the Civics test.
-Earlier, the naturalization test had only 10 questions out of a list of 100 questions.
+Under the Trump administration, there were changes made to the Civics test.
+Previously, the naturalization test had only 10 questions out of a list of 100 questions.
 The 2020 version was conducted as an oral test and required the officials to ask 20 questions out of a total of 128 civics test questions.

 To pass the 2020 test version, you were required to answer at least 12 questions correctly.

 It is advised that you practice and prepare before taking the naturalization test and have your immigration lawyer prepare you for answers.